Work Zone Mobility and Safety Program

 Utah Department of Transportation

-The I-15 CORE project is the largest road construction project in Utah history and involves rebuilding 24 miles of I-15 in Utah County over 2.5 years, with completion expected in December 2012.
-UDOT has placed high emphasis on minimizing impacts to the traveling public, understanding that I-15 is the only freeway system in the county.
+The I-15 CORE project was the largest road construction project in Utah history and involved rebuilding 24 miles of I-15 in Utah County over 35 months, also making it the fastest billion-dollar public highway project ever built in the United States.
+UDOT placed high emphasis on minimizing impacts to the traveling public, understanding that I-15 is the only freeway system in the county.
 In order to minimize delays for local motorists, UDOT worked with contractors to develop an innovative approach to provide real time arterial traffic information during the project.
-This involved installing a monitoring system along nearby arterial routes, which uses anonymous vehicle data obtained from travel time detectors to measure actual traffic flow conditions.
-UDOT's Traffic Operations Center collects and analyzes the data, then updates and displays current travel time information every six minutes on variable message signs along the I-15 corridor and the I-15 CORE web site to provide motorists with current information comparing local road travel times versus freeway travel times.
-Motorists are directed to take the least congested routes – either I-15 or the state road US-89, leading to a reduction in delays, stops, emissions, and the number and severity of traffic incidents.
-The intent is to leave this system in place even after construction is complete.
+This involved installing a monitoring system along nearby arterial routes, which used anonymous vehicle data obtained from travel time detectors to measure actual traffic flow conditions.
+UDOT's Traffic Operations Center collected and analyzed the data, then updated and displayed current travel time information every six minutes on variable message signs along the I-15 corridor and the I-15 CORE web site to provide motorists with current information comparing local road travel times versus freeway travel times.
+Motorists were directed to take the least congested routes – either I-15 or the state road US-89, leading to a reduction in delays, stops, emissions, and the number and severity of traffic incidents.